hlt-mt/TM-Cleaner/README.md

 Parameters:
 * tu (string, mandatory): tab-separated source sentence and target sentence;
 * langpair (string, mandatory): dash-separated source and target languages encoded with a two-char ISO 639-1 code (e.g. "en-it");
-* power (integer, optional): it regulates the strenght of the cleaning process, with an integer in the set {0,1,2}, meaning respectively {low,average,high} strenght; provided values changes the BiCleaner threshold (respectively {0,0.4,0.7}); default value is 0;
+* power (integer, optional): it regulates the strenght of the cleaning process, with an integer in the set {0,1,2}, meaning respectively {low,average,high} strenght; provided values changes the threshold for the cosyne similarity (respectively {0.7,0.8,0.9}); default value is 0.7;
 * verbosity (integer, optional): one of 0 (default) or 1; value 0 means that only decision scores are provided (0: dirty, 1: clean); value 1 means that also the TU are included in the response;
 * email (string, optional): an email address to which the results are to be sent;